 Public Holidays in Botswana

 Wildlife is Botswana's main draw and game reserves compose nearly one-fifth of the country's territory.
 In these parks you will find lions, cheetahs, crocodiles, hippos, elephants, antelope, wild dogs, and hundreds of species of birds.
-Visitors can take safaris and stay in lodges running the gamut from inexpensive dorms for backpackers with tour buses to five-star luxury night private lodges with your own driver and guide.
+Visitors can take safaris and stay in lodges running the gamut from inexpensive dorms for backpackers to five-star, luxury private lodges with your own driver and guide.

 Unfortunately, most of the native tribes in Botswana only dress in traditional outfits and perform rituals for tourists.
 Nevertheless, for the culture-cravers, the villages of D'Kar and Xai-Xai have many offerings, including arts, crafts, and the opportunity to participate in various rituals, while Tsodilo Hills contain one of the largest collections of ancient rock art on the continent.